pQbas/lua-nvim-examples/README.md

 ## Observations
-Use the `luafile` command to apply changes doesn't have a global efect in your nvim config.
+Use the `luafile` command to apply changes doesn't affect your nvim config.
 It's a safety way to test or run small examples as proposed on this repository.